zigindia/talk-proposal/README.md

 # Proposals

-To propose a talk for a future meetup, open an issue on this repository.
+To propose a talk for a future meetup, **open an issue** on this repository.
 Feel free to propose a talk even if there is no scheduled meetup.
 We'll go over the proposals before each meetup and select the ones that best fit the schedule.

+Everyone welcome to comment on the proposals for feedback, or to express interest.

 ## Guidelines
-- **Subject**: We try to stick to Zig, but general talks about systems are welcome too.
+- **Subject**: We try to stick to Zig, but general talks about systems are welcome too :)
 - **Duration**
 	- **Talks about Zig**: Ideally ≤ 30 minutes, but in-depth talks can take longer if needed.
 	- **Talks about Systems**: 20–25 minutes.